osscameroon/js-generator/README.md

-# jsGenerator : Translating from Html to
+# jsGenerator : Translating from Ht

 # About